 The Polish Library in Washington is located near the Dupont Circle metro station (on Metro Red line) at:

-Class of 1926 The Polish Library in Washington DC launched the Class of 1926 project.
-Our goal is to digitalize all volumes of Polish Declarations of Admiration and Friendship for the United States, which are currently archived in the Manuscript Division of the US Library of Congress, and make them available online.
-The Project will be funded through grants, private donations, and the work of volunteers.
+The Polish Library in Washington DC has completed the Class of 1926 project.
+Our goal was to digitalize all volumes of Polish Declarations of Admiration and Friendship for the United States, which are archived in the Manuscript Division of the US Library of Congress, and make them available online.
+The Project was funded through grants, private donations, and the work of volunteers.